The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Introduction

 \subsection{Reading guide}

-In Section~\ref{sec:prelim}, we set up the notation and summarize the notions and constructions from algebraic and tropical geometries with necessary references to the literature.
-The goal of this section is to make the paper as self-contained as possible, and most of it is included for the convenience of the reader.
+In Section~\ref{sec:prelim}, we set up the notation and summarize the specific notions and constructions from algebraic and tropical geometries used throughout the paper.
+While we provide necessary references to the literature for formal definitions, this section assumes some background knowledge from tropical geometry and is intended primarily as a brisk reminder for the convenience of the reader.

-In Section~\ref{sec:lifting}, we prove our lifting result (Proposition~\ref{prop:existence and uniqueness}) that plays an important role in the proof of irreducibility of Severi varieties.
-The technical core of this section is Proposition~\ref{prop:lifting}.
+In Section~\ref{sec:lifting}, we prove our lifting result (Theorem~\ref{thm:existence and uniqueness}) that plays an important role in the proof of irreducibility of Severi varieties.
+The technical core of this section is Lemma~\ref{lem:lifting}.

 In Section~\ref{sec:algorithm}, we prove the strong connectedness property of the tropical moduli spaces of parametrized tropical curves of certain degrees (Theorem~C) -- another important ingredient in our approach to the irreducibility problems.
-The proof of this result is of combinatorial nature, and the reader interested only in the algebro-geometric irreducibility results can skip it and use Theorem~C as a black box.
+The proof of this result is of a combinatorial nature, and the reader interested only in the algebro-geometric irreducibility results can skip it and use Theorem~C as a black box.

 Section~\ref{sec:Severi} is devoted to the proof of irreducibility of Severi varieties on polarized toric surfaces associated to admissible lattice polygons (Theorem~B).
 We begin this section by defining (very) admissible polygons, and then prove Theorem~\ref{thm:stongB}, which is slightly stronger than Theorem~B. After that we provide a sufficient condition for being very admissible (Proposition~\ref{prop:example of admissible}), which is satisfied by all classical toric surfaces (Example~\ref{ex:very admissible polygons}), and establish a generalization of Zariski's Theorem (Theorem~\ref{thm:zariski}).
 Again, the reader interested only in the irreducibility results can safely skip these parts and proceed to the following section.